Mechanical Model for a Full Fusion Tokamak Enabled by Supercomputing: Finite element model for a full tokamak device

 The parts in the MAST-U model are represented by three different structural materials: stainless steel, copper, and graphite.
 The material properties used for these materials in the analysis are shown in Table \ref{Table:MaterialProperties}.
 We note that the chosen values are more typical of a ferritic steel even if the vacuum vessel is made of stainless steel; the difference is however only of about 5\%.
 Using these material properties, we can compare the mass of the model with and without the additional components implemented for this analysis.
 Table \ref{table:MastMass} lists values of volume and mass for the different materials present within the MAST-U model.
 Most notable here is the increase in the total mass resulting from the new components modelled for this analysis.
-Note that because there were no copper components present in the old neutronics model, two entries in the table are not applicable.
+An overview of the final mesh is presented in Figure \ref{fig:MASTU_sketch}.